brettz9/jtlt/README.md

 Differences / current limitations:

-- Expression language: uses JSONPath (not XPath/XSLT functions).
-JSONPath is simpler and less expressive than XPath 2.0+.
-- Identity/copy helpers: deep/shallow copy helpers are stubs (planned), not full `copy-of` yet.
+- Expression language: XPath 2.0 implementation is not fully feature complete.
 - Stylesheet composition/precedence: no `xsl:import`/`xsl:include` equivalents; only basic priority and modes.
 - Schema awareness: no type-aware processing (a major XSLT/XQuery feature).
 - Multi-output (`xsl:result-document`): not built-in; pick one output type per transform.
-- Early alpha: some placeholders remain; APIs may evolve.

 ## Differences between an exact equivalence with XSLT